SciPIP: An LLM-based Scientific Paper Idea Proposer: Methods

-where $T_t^{(p)}, T_a^{(p)}, T_n^{(p)}, T_m^{(p)}$ are the paper $p$'s title, abstract, introduction, and method sections. $\mathbb{E}^{(p)}, T_b^{(p)}, T_s^{(p)}, T_i^{(p)}, T_d^{(p)}, T_r^{(p)}$ are extracted entities, background, summary, main ideas, detailed ideas, and core references, as shwon in Figure~\ref{fig:cld}. $\tau_i, i \in \{1, 2, 3\}$ represent our designed prompt templates, and specific prompts are shown in the Appendix~\ref{apd:pfee}.
-In practice, we use GLM-4\footnote{We use the GLM-4 released in May 20th, 2024 (glm4-20240520).}~\citep{DBLP:journals/corr/abs-2406-12793} as $f$.
-Besides, ``Core References'' in Figure~\ref{fig:cld} means extracting papers referenced in introduction and method sections, because we believe these references have the greatest impact on paper $p$ among all references.
+where $f$, $T_t^{(p)}, T_a^{(p)}, T_n^{(p)}, T_m^{(p)}$ are the LLM, the paper $p$'s title, abstract, introduction, and method sections, respectively. $\mathbb{E}^{(p)}, T_b^{(p)}, T_s^{(p)}, T_d^{(p)}, T_r^{(p)}$ are extracted keywords, background, ideas, concise methods, and core references, as shown in Figure~\ref{fig:cld}. $\tau_i, i \in \{1, 2, 3\}$ represent our designed prompt templates, and details of these prompt templates are provided in Table~\ref{tab:ee}.
+After summarization, we encode the extracted background and ideas into embeddings using a text-matching embedding model and construct the retrieval index, as shown in Equation~\eqref{equ:embed}.

-Additionally, the background, summary, and main ideas are also encoded with Sentence-BERT~\citep{DBLP:conf/emnlp/ReimersG19} for their embeddings $e_b^{(p)}, e_s^{(p)}$ and $e_i^{(p)}$, respectively.
-All extracted information are recorded into our literature database.
+where $e_*^{(p)}$ represents embeddings, which are generated offline and stored in the database, ensuring efficient retrieval.

-To retrieve literature faster, we also construct a paper-entity graph in the database. we also store all occurrence relationships of papers and entities in the database.
-As shown in Figure~\ref{fig:cld}, if an entity $T_{e1}$ appears in the paper $p1$, there will be an edge between the two paper nodes.
+Besides, to enhance retrieval efficiency, we construct a paper-keyword graph within the database, capturing the relationships between papers and keywords.
+Specifically, we record all co-occurrence relationships of papers and keywords.
+As illustrated in Figure~\ref{fig:cld}, if a keyword $T_{e1}$ is mentioned in paper $p1$, an edge is created between the corresponding paper and keyword nodes.
+This structure facilitates efficient graph-based traversal and retrieval.